DavidMiles1925/printer_camera/README.md

 #### Storage Notes

+> 10/20/24 - The weather will be nice for at least a week so I'm getting the printer out.

 > 10/8/24 - I have put the machine away for possible winter storage.
 I am getting ready to spend time with the family for a few weeks, and will get it out again afterward if the weather allows.
 > Printer was disassembled and parts cleaned.
 The parts are in the "Resin Printer" drawer.
 > FEP was inspected and I determined it was acceptable to store.